-Our work has a huge impact both nationally and internationally as we fulfil our mission to deliver research and surveillance to prevent virus diseases of livestock and virus transmission from animals to humans.
+Our work has a huge impact both nationally and internationally as we fulfil our mission to be the world's leading innovative centre for preventing and controlling viral diseases of livestock.
 We play a crucial role in protecting UK livestock from viruses that have huge socio-economic impact with a unique combination of fundamental research and applied science in diagnostics and control.

 The Institute is home to Reference Laboratories that focus on surveillance of viruses that are not endemic, but pose a threat to the UK.
 These include foot-and-mouth disease virus (FMDV) and bluetongue virus (BTV).
 We provide the UK with its capability to monitor current and future threats from exotic viruses, to inform national and international government and non-governmental agencies, and to lead with efforts to best control exotic viruses if and when they arrive in the UK.
 For details on the importance and relevance of each of our areas of research please see the individual Group Research pages.